gameflorist/dunedynasty/README.md

 #### Windows

 1. Download and install [MSYS2](https://www.msys2.org/#installation).
 2. For a 64bit executable, launch `MSYS2 UCRT64` from the startmenu.
 For 32bit, launch `MSYS2 MINGW32`.
+For ARM64, launch `MSYS2 CLANGARM64`.
 3. Install dependencies:

     For 64bit: